-The Azure SQL connection string is a piece of important information that is required for any application to connect to the Azure SQL database.
-In this Azure article, we will discuss the steps to get the Azure SQL database connection string.
+The Azure SQL connection string is important information for any application that wants to connect to the Azure SQL database.
+In this article, we will discuss the steps to get the connection string for the Azure SQL database.

 Table of Contents